Lehmannhen/MPI-Dijkstra/README.md

 * Process 1     : Gets column 2 and 3 (col C and col D)
 * Process 2     : Gets column 4 and 5 (col E and col F)

+By doing a column partition of the matrix then each process gets responsible for all incoming edges to their assigned vertices.

 Then each process checks for their local minimum distance from their local source vertex to all vertices assigned to that process: